leonormes/retry/README.md

 const policy = new SlaPolicy();
 ```

-As you can see, these patterns are useful for making code reusable and more generic so that a piece of code solves more problems.
+As you can see, these patterns are useful for making code reusable and more generic so that one piece of code can be used to solve more problems.
 When the code-base is like this it means getting more done with less lines of code.
 Less lines of code means less places for bugs!

+If this is something you are interested in learning more about I highly recommend [Refactoring Guru](https://refactoring.guru/)